chex2chex/Machine-Learning---Linear-Regression/README.md

 # Machine-Learning---Linear-Regression
-Contains Week 2 solutions for Andrew Ng's Linear Regression Assignment from Coursera
+Contains Week 2 solutions for Andrew Ng's Linear Regression Assignment from Coursera.
+This solution is implemented in python.